-With a standard business phone system installation, your provider’s engineers are responsible for making sure all technical requirements are met to provide the level of service required.
+With a standard business phone system installation, your provider’s engineers are responsible for ensuring all technical requirements are met to provide the required level of service.
 With VoIP, you’re responsible for ensuring you have a good enough connection, the right networking gear and a battery backup to protect your office in case of power failure.
 That said, if your business is big enough and you’re willing to commit to a VoIP provider for a minimum time, the provider may foot the cost of systems integration so you don’t need to pay a developer separately.

 In any case, the investment in VoIP is worth it, especially for companies that rely on phone communications.
 Make sure you plan as far in advance as possible.
 If problems occur after your VoIP system has been fitted, work closely with your provider and IT team to get the most out of your investment.